 The bond process is essentially a function of someone’s credit.
-A bond company will look at a guardians credit history, personal assets, etc. when making a decision on whether or not to insure the guardian.
+A bond company will look at a guardian's credit history, personal assets, etc. when deciding on whether or not to insure the guardian.

 Surety Bond Authority offers fast and efficient surety bonds for all of California.
-If you have any questions on surety bonds, contact us at 800-333-7800.
+If you have any questions about surety bonds, contact us at 800-333-7800.